-Figure 15.
+Figure 14.
 Generate option on Server Certificate dialog box

-2. Enter the hostname, common name, IP address of the Spectrum Control server and certificate validity period, and then click Generate.
+2. Enter the hostname/FQDN, common name, IP address of the Spectrum Control Base server and certificate validity period, and then click Generate.

-Note: The Spectrum Control hostname is automatically copied from the FQDN field of the Settings menu.
+Note: The Spectrum Control Base hostname is automatically copied from the FQDN field of the Settings menu.
 The value is entered during high-availability group definition, as explained in "GUI - Defining a high-availability group" on page 31.

-Spectrum Control generates the SSL certificate and key files, restarts the Nginx process and refreshes the web browser.
+Spectrum Control Base generates the SSL certificate and key files, restarts the Nginx process and refreshes the web browser.

-- 3. Log out and log into Spectrum Control to complete the certificate generation. - 4.
+- 3. Log out and log into Spectrum Control Base to complete the certificate generation. - 4.
 To upload a certificate and a certificate key files, select Upload files on the Server Certificate dialog box.

-Figure 16.
+Figure 15.
 Upload files option on Server Certificate dialog box

 - Click Browse and attach your certificate vp.crt, and a certificate key files, vp.key, and then click Upload.
-Spectrum Control overwrites the existing SSL certificate and key files, restarts the Nginx process and refreshes the web browser. - 6.
-Log out and log into Spectrum Control to complete the procedure.
+Spectrum Control Base overwrites the existing SSL certificate and key files, restarts the Nginx process and refreshes the web browser. - 6.
+Log out and log into Spectrum Control Base to complete the procedure.

-GUI - Managing storage arrays
+GUI - Managing storage systems

-All IBM storage systems that provide storage resources to your VMware platforms must be defined as storage arrays on IBM Spectrum Control Base Edition.
+All IBM storage systems that provide storage resources to your VMware platforms must be defined as storage systems on IBM Spectrum Control Base Edition.

-To access the storage array management options, go to the Storage Systems pane of the Spectrum Control GUI, illustrated below.
-You can then view, add, manage the storage arrays and their resources, as explained in the following sections.
+To access the storage system management options, go to the Storage Systems pane of the Spectrum Control Base GUI, illustrated below.
+You can then view, add, manage the storage systems and their resources, as explained in the following sections.

-Figure 17.
+Figure 16.
 Storage Systems pane

-Note: The same operations are available from the CLI as well, as explained "CLI - Adding or removing storage array credentials" on page 76 and in "CLI - Adding or removing storage arrays" on page 78.
+Note: The same operations are available from the CLI as well, as explained "CLI - Adding or removing storage system credentials" on page 78 and in "CLI - Adding or removing storage systems" on page 80.

-- "GUI Entering the storage array credentials" - "GUI Adding a storage array" on page 38 - "GUI Modifying the IP address or hostname of a storage array" on page 39 - "GUI Removing a storage array" on page 40
+- "GUI Entering the storage system credentials" - "GUI Adding a storage system" on page 38 - "GUI Modifying the IP address or hostname of a storage system" on page 40 - "GUI Removing a storage system" on page 40

-GUI - Entering the storage array credentials
+GUI - Entering the storage system credentials

-The storage array credentials are used to connect to the IBM storage system or systems, which your VMware platforms use for storage provisioning.
+The storage system credentials are used to connect to the IBM storage system or systems, which your VMware platforms use for storage provisioning.

-From the Spectrum Control GUI you can set or change the current storage array access credentials that are used for accessing all the IBM storage arrays.
+From the Spectrum Control Base GUI you can set or change the current storage system access credentials that are used for accessing all the IBM storage systems.

-- An identical storage admin user account with identical credentials (the same username and password) must already be predefined on all the IBM storage arrays that you intend to use.
-Spectrum Control can use only a single array management account for accessing all the different storage arrays that you use.
-For more information about how to define a storage admin account on your IBM storage arrays, refer to the relevant storage system management tools documentation. - Setting the storage credentials on Spectrum Control allows you to add the IBM storage arrays on the next step. - If the array management account is defined on a directory server, see "Checking the format of directory-based storage array credentials" on page 134.
+- An identical storage admin user account with identical credentials (the same username and password) must already be predefined on all the IBM storage systems that you intend to use.
+Spectrum Control Base can use only a single system management account for accessing all the different storage systems that you use.
+For more information about how to define a storage admin account on your IBM storage systems, refer to the relevant storage system management tools documentation. - Setting the storage credentials on Spectrum Control Base allows you to add the IBM storage systems on the next step. - If the system management account is defined on a directory server, see "Checking the format of directory-based storage system credentials" on page 139.

-Note: The same operations are available from the CLI as well, as explained in "CLI - Adding or removing storage array credentials" on page 76.
+Note: The same operations are available from the CLI as well, as explained in "CLI - Adding or removing storage system credentials" on page 78.

-Click the Settings button and select Storage credentials from the Settings menu.
+1. Click the Settings button and select Storage credentials from the Settings menu.
 The Storage Credentials dialog box is displayed.
-The dialog box presents the currently defined storage array username in the User name configuration box.
+The dialog box presents the currently defined storage system username in the User name configuration box.

-Figure 18.
-Current storage array username (for all storage arrays)
+Figure 17.
+Current storage system username (for all storage systems)